dharmab/8492sqdn.net/content/guides/combat-sim/bfm/index.md

 To find your aircraft's optimal turn rate, use an Energy-Manueverability Diagram.
 A user named "Contact Light" computed and published E-M diagrams for many DCS aircraft in 2022; However, flight models have been changed and new aircraft added to the sim since then, so you should search for updated E-M diagrams for the current patch.
 Contact Light's diagrams include instructions on interpreting E-M diagrams, so they're still a good learning tool.
 I have mirrored the diagrams PDF [here](docs/em.pdf).
 The key number is the _maximum sustained turn speed_.
 The exact number varies with altitude/pressure.
 You should memorize this number at several altitudes that you expect to fight at.

 For quick reference, here is a table of approximate Max Sustained Turn Speeds for some popular aircraft.
-The numbers are rounded to be easier to remember.

 _Work in Progress, table will be filled out as I verify data_